hbr/alba-lang-description/docs/tour.md

 ## Comments

-    -- A single line comment
+    -- A single line comment (the blank after -- is significant!)

     {: A multiline comment